basecamp/bcx-api/README.md

 The Basecamp 2 API
 ====================

 Basecamp 2 has its own API.
-It is not compatible with the [Basecamp Classic API](https://github.com/basecamp/basecamp-classic-api) or the soon-to-be-released Basecamp 3 API.
+It is not compatible with the [Basecamp Classic API](https://github.com/basecamp/basecamp-classic-api) or the [Basecamp 3 API](https://github.com/basecamp/bc3-api).
 The core ingredients are still the same, though.
 This is a REST-style API that uses JSON for serialization and OAuth 2 for authentication.

 Making a request